CharlieDigital/chrlschn/src/content/blog/2025/typescript-conditional-types-for-type-safety-without-assertions.md

 ## Summary

 TypeScript conditional types are a useful tool to have in your tool belt for dealing with type safety across a large number of related types.
-In this example, see how to use a type value to discriminate types without having to use the `as` assertion to "cast" the type.
+In this short tutorial, see how to use a property value to discriminate types without having to use the `as` assertion to "cast" the type.

 ---